T0mLam/t0mlam.github.io/_posts/2024-08-31-advice-and-insights-for-the-warwick-ifp-cs-pathway.md

 2. __The key is on how you said you did something:__ The individual report is a game-changer.
 In my group, depsite we all had the same score for the code, our final score differed by ~15% because of the individual report.
 Don't start the report after implementing the code, spare >2 weeks to fill it in.
 Track all your work using Github project or any tools you want to display it as evidence that you follow the software development methodology.

 3. __Complexity + Theoretical understanding:__ These are what the markers are looking for.
 A large part of the project is to test our understanding in data structures and algorithms, and display it in the individual report.
 I can give you a few examples.<br><br>
-For example, 'My aim was to develop a program which randomly generates a complete graph which allows the players to pick their desired starting node and ending node in the game.
+First example, 'My aim was to develop a program which randomly generates a complete graph which allows the players to pick their desired starting node and ending node in the game.
 I have researched into the Erdos Renyi graph (Frieze and Karoński, 2015), which is a probability-based random graph generation algorithm that ...
 Unfortunitely, the attempts were unsuccessful as ...
 Therefore, to ensure ..., I have created my own algorithm. {explain steps}.
 As the python set does not support the random extraction operation, I created a RandomisedSet which consists of an edge list and a hashmap that maps each edge to its index stored in the list.
 A randomly edge is picked by a random choice on the edge list and extracted by swapping the edge with the last element of the list and pop it out, which is an $O(1)$ operation in expense of additional memory. <br><br>
 Another example, 'For the search functions in the leaderboard page, I have used a trie data structure to